grimmer0125/express-mongo-rest-k8s-sample/README.md

 ### Run Tests

 Just execute `yarn test`.
-You don't need to launch MongoDB by yourself since the tests use [MongodbMemoryServer](https://github.com/nodkz/mongodb-memory-server) and will launch a MongoDB instance by themself.
+You don't need to launch MongoDB by yourself since the tests use [MongodbMemoryServer](https://github.com/nodkz/mongodb-memory-server) which is [jest](recommended by https://jestjs.io/docs/en/mongodb) and will launch a special MongoDB instance by itself.

+p.s. keep in mind that you many encounter some unexpected test results when you use VS Code to debug the tests with some breakpoints, there are some async-issue.
+If this happens, just use console (`yarn test`) to check it again.

 ## Deployment Kubernetes on Google